zihao-ai/BoT/README.md

 ## News
+- [2025-05-21] We release the training-based BoT model checkpoints.
 - [2025-05-19] The updated version of the paper is available on [arXiv](https://arxiv.org/abs/2502.12202v2).
 - [2025-05-20] The paper is available on [arXiv](https://arxiv.org/abs/2502.12202v1).